SimpleFi-finance/simplefi-engine/README.md

 ### Types

-The structs related to blockchain, DeFi, storage and relevant other can be found in crates/primitives.
+The structs related to blockchain, DeFi, storage and relevant others can be found in crates/primitives.
 The structs saved in the database already implement the serialize and deserialize methods to be properly write and read into RocksDB.

 ### Settings